How can your DukeEngage experience help you in the professional world?

 - Funding: Participation in DukeEngage is funded by Duke University

-- Be exact and truthful; highlight mentorship and supervision
+- Be specific and truthful; highlight mentorship and supervision

 - Emphasize skills and collaboration with your organization